dainst/idai-field/desktop/src/manual/manual.en.md

 ### Text filter

-Search terms are currently compared with the resource fields "Identifier" and "Short description".
+Search terms are compared with the resource fields "Identifier" and "Short description".

 *Example:*